Hands-on Gear Review

 NOTE: HMG has updated their pack line.
 The Ice Pack in this review is now one generation old.
 The Ice Pack now features a more abrasion resistant Cuben / Polyester hybrid fabric on the bottom and bottom "rand", and an improved crampon attachment.
 This should increase the overall durability of the pack.
 As soon as we get our hands on the new version we will post photos of the new bottom and see how it performs.

 If you're looking for a go-to smaller pack, or a pack primarily for long alpine rock routes consider the CiloGear 30L WorkSack or CiloGear 30:30 WorkSack.
-For epic, multi-day technical endeavors in the world's greater ranges consider the CiloGear 45L WorkSack.
+If you need a pack for epic, multi-day technical endeavors in the world's greater ranges, check out the CiloGear 45L WorkSack.

 Compare top rated competitors side-by-side >